|

 For trellised or supported beans and peas like pole beans and sweet peas, plant the marigolds near the base of the plants.

-Tall bean and pea poles growing tall and green interplanted with marigolds at the bases of the plants. illustrating the how marigold companion plants are added to the base of bean trellises.
+Tall bean and pea poles growing tall and green interplanted with marigolds at the bases of the plants.

 The brightly colored flowers of the marigolds will also help attract pollinators like bees.
 Members of the cucumber family require pollinators, and any addition you can make to attract them to your garden will help increase your fall yields.